SwagOtaku/plugin.video.kaito/README.md

 ## Todo List

 **_Function_**:
-- Playback: Anime title and Episode Plot does not show during playback when using select source.
+- Context Menu: Anime title and Episode Plot does not show during playback when using select source.
 - Widgets: No information shows during the playback
 - Widgets: Skip intro seems to display twice only on widgets
 - Widgets: Double scrapping happens when clicking